Waikato/weka-wiki/docs/packages/structure.md

 The *PackageURL* field lists valid URL that points to the package zip file.
 This URL is used by the package manager to download and install the package.

-The optional *Depends* field gives a comma separated list of packages which this package depends on.
-The name of a package is optionally followed by a version number constraint enclosed in parenthesis.
+The required *Depends* field gives a comma separated list of packages which this package depends on.
+The name of a package is followed by a version number constraint enclosed in parenthesis.
 Valid operators for version number constraints include =, <, >, <=, >=.
-The keyword *weka* is reserved to refer to the base Weka system and can be used to indicate a dependency on<br />  a particular version of Weka.
-For example:
+The keyword *weka* is reserved to refer to the base Weka system and can be used to indicate a dependency on a particular version of Weka.
+At a minimum, the *Depends* field should list the base version of Weka that the package will operate with.
+Some examples include:

 ```
 Depends=weka (>=3.7.2), DTNB (=1.0.0)